oabba/RepData_PeerAssessment1/PA1_template.md

 newData <- mutate(newData, dayType=weekdays(date))
 ```

-We utilise the dayType variable of the newData dataframe to make yet another factor variable called weekend with two levels "yes" and "no"
+We utilise the dayType variable of the newData dataframe to make yet another factor variable called weekend with two levels "weekday" and "weekend"

 ```r